-Falling in love sounds easy and its always risky but until you met someone completely opposite from everything you know, you don’t know what are you made of.
+Falling in love sounds easy and it’s always risky but until you meet someone completely opposite from everything you know, you don’t know what you made of.

-I am Catholic and the love for what I almost lose my mind was Muslim … Oh yes, Muslim!
-I didn’t know what I was getting into until I experienced the strongest feeling I had ever felt so far, with only remembering that feeling my chest hurts because I know I will never going to feel that heat again.
+I am Catholic and the love for what I almost lose my mind is Muslim … Oh yes, Muslim!
+I didn’t know what I was getting into until I experienced the strongest feeling I had ever felt, with only remembering my chests hurts because I know I will never going to feel that heat again.

 We met in Chicago while we were studying, we dated for a few months, I would have liked more time but the cultural differences began to cause problems.